Hatsunespica/xdsl-smt/README.md

 ```

 This command takes about 3 minutes to run on an Apple M1 MacBook Pro.
-Check that the results match with those found in Table 3 of the paper.
+Check that the results ~~match with~~ (update Oct 16) _resemble_ those found in Table 3 of the paper.
 You can run `cat table-3-results.txt` and verify that the results match with those found in Table 1 and Table 2 of the paper.

-Or run:
+Run this command to compare against our expected output:

 ```bash
 diff -Z table-3-results.txt \